-- nd is the length of the document. (number of tokens) - P(tk|c) is the conditional probability of term tk occurring in a document of class c
+- n_d is the length of the document (the number of tokens), k an index to the kth token t_k . - $P(t_k|c)$ is the conditional probability = bedingte Wahrscheinlichkeit

 - The Naive Bayes classifier is a probabilistic classifier. - We compute the probability of a document d being in a class c as follows: